New Climate Books Stress We Are Already Far Down The Road To A Different Earth

 The disconnect speaks volumes about where we are now relative to climate change.
 With his new book, which has quickly become a bestseller, Wallace-Wells wants to be the firefighter telling you your house is going up in flames right now.
 The Uninhabitable Earth: Life After Warming's perspective can be neatly summed up through its opening line: "It's worse, much worse, than you think."
 Geist, standing in for all of us, seems stunned by the scale and urgency of the problem and wants to hear something that will make him feel better.

 Feeling better is definitely not what's going happen if you read The Uninhabitable Earth or a second new book on climate change, Losing Earth: A Recent History by Nathaniel Rich.
-But that doesn't mean you shouldn't read both them.
+But that doesn't mean you shouldn't read both of them.
 We humans, and our project of civilization, are entering new territory with the climate change we've driven — and both books offer valuable perspectives if we're committed to being adult enough to face the future.

 When climate scientists use their models to project forward, they see a spread of possible changes in the average temperature of the planet.
 Over the next century or so, the predicted temperature increase ranges from about two degrees to an upper limit of about eight degrees.
 Which path Earth takes depends on its innate sensitivity to the carbon dioxide we're dumping into the atmosphere combined with — and most important — our own decisions about how much more carbon dioxide to add.

-In Losing Earth, Rich wants us to understand how policy makers learned of, and then ignored, the grave risks these paths represent for our future.
+In Losing Earth, Rich wants us to understand how policymakers learned of, and then ignored, the grave risks these paths represent for our future.
 In The Uninhabitable Earth, Wallace-Wells wants us to understand just how bad that future may get.

 Losing Earth